petrvanblokland/DesignDesignSpace/DDS-reviews.md

 * Mapping the profession in detail, for type design students (12 days)
 * Various individual coaching projects, ranging from type-crit to support at the background of regular design studies
 * Six free workshops in Corona time (12 weeks)
+* A series of 2-week workshops about various topics, starting August 2019

 ~~~
 box = section.newCropped()